John Dickert

 John T. Dickert (born December 6, 1962) is an American Democratic politician and was the 57th mayor of Racine, Wisconsin.
-He now works as the Administrator of the Division of State and Local Finance in the Wisconsin Department of Revenue, appointed by Governor Tony Evers in May 2019.
+He subsequently served as administrator of the Division of State and Local Finance in the Wisconsin Department of Revenue, appointed by Governor Tony Evers in May 2019.

 He was elected mayor in a 2009 special election and was re-elected twice, in 2011 and 2015.
 He resigned as mayor in 2017 to work as executive director of the Great Lakes and St. Lawrence Cities Initiative.

 Early life

 Dickert's familial roots extend three generations in Racine.
 In 1880, his great-great grandfather arrived and started a family and small plumbing business, Dickert Brothers Plumbing Company.
 That business lasted more than a century.
 John Dickert was born December 6, 1962.
 He attended St. Catherine's High School and received his bachelor's degree in political science and mass communication from the University of Wisconsin–La Crosse.
 While in college, he was elected to the La Crosse County Board of Supervisors.
 Dickert then worked as an intern for Congressman Les Aspin in Washington D.C.
 Dickert returned to Racine to serve as Congressional District Director for State Assemblyman Peter Barca.
 Dickert ran twice in Democratic primary elections for Wisconsin State Assembly in the 61st district against Robert Turner, but was defeated both times.
 Dickert became a real estate agent for Coldwell Banker in 2003 and First Weber in 2007, then ran for mayor of Racine in 2009.